Found kittens? Here’s where to start

 And you won’t be alone: Our kitten rescue program is here to help.
 Through education and real-time assistance from kitten experts, this program is designed to keep fragile kittens out of our crowded shelters.
 Check out the resources below for all the information you’ll need to get started as a kitten rescuer.

 For more information, contact us at 818-643-3852 and leave us a voicemail.
 For a quicker response, simply fill out this form and someone from our team will reach out to you.
+OR Try our brand new chat feature on our Facebook page (just click the "message" button to get started).

 What you'll need